ToxicFrog/Ligaturizer/README.md

 ## Using the Script ##
 1. Move/copy the font you want to ligaturize into `input-fonts/`
+2. Edit `ligatures.py` to disable any ligatures you don't want.
-2. Run the script: `$ fontforge -lang=py ligaturize.py`
+3. Run the script: `$ fontforge -lang=py ligaturize.py`
-3. You'll be prompted for the name of the font, and the name for the generated font.
+4. You'll be prompted for the name of the font, and the name for the generated font.
 Example:

 ```shell